robzino/okta-portal/README.md

 Steps:

 1) After you log into your Okta trial account, create a new OIDC - OpenID Connect application
 2) When creating a new Okta app, select the "Client authentication" option and save off the client id and the client secret.
-Use the 2 PNG screenshot files for help.
+Use the "Okta App Settings.png" screenshot file for help.
 3) Edit the file "client_secrets.json" and add the Okta secret and URL information
 4) Edit the "go" script and add your TOKEN and URLBASE variables
 5) Run the "go" script